Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 - Interacts with databases, it is responsible for processing requests, managing user authentication,
 - Code is not visible to users

-**30. Difference between map and foreach?**
+**31.Difference between map and foreach?**

 Both are array methods that are used to iterate the elements of the array.
 - map() method will return a new array
 - forEach() method will not return anything and returns undefined.

-**31.What is loop and how many types of loops What is the difference between for... of and for... in javascript?**
+**32.What is loop and how many types of loops What is the difference between for... of and for... in javascript?**

 Loops are used to repeatedly execute a block of code until a condition true.